uvatoc/uvatoc.github.io/src/content/post/piazza.md

 everything that I have control over.
-You should also think about the intellectual property value of anything you contribute to a course (and I do hope many students produce things of value), and whether you want a for-profit third-party to have an "irrevocable, perpetual" license to do anything they want with them.
+You should also think about the intellectual property value of anything you contribute to a course (and I do hope many students produce things of value), and whether you want a for-profit company to have an "irrevocable, perpetual" license to do anything they want with them.

 ## But how is this different from Google/Github/Discord/Slack/etc.?